myTerminal/slide-gazer/data/sample-markdown-file.md

 ## Enabling auto-transition

-From **Preferences**, select Auto-Transition and the presentation will keep moving to the next slide automatically, currently every 5 seconds.
+From **Preferences**, select Auto-Transition and the presentation will keep moving to the next slide automatically.

+By default, the slides will start changing every 5 seconds.

+You can use change the delay using a slider next to the button.

 ## Controlling the presentation remotely